 Drexel’s Department of Mechanical Engineering and Mechanics prides itself on a curriculum that offers a balance of technical breadth and technical depth.
 MEM does that through a comprehensive program of courses, laboratories, design projects, research projects, and co-op experiences, in which students can choose a global, interdisciplinary approach to the degree, or specialize in one of these areas: Aerospace, Biomedical Engineering, Design and Manufacturing, Mechanics and Structures, Systems and Control, or Thermal and Fluid Sciences.
 A customized specialization is also available to students with particular career aspirations.

 The BSME program was recently ranked 27th in US News and World Report’s 2020 ranking of mechanical engineering programs that offer the doctorate.
 It was recently featured in 10 Innovative Engineering Institutes by the American Society of Mechanical Engineers.
 Opportunities also exist for students to minor in at least one subject area, such as mathematics, languages, business, or another engineering discipline.
-Undergraduates participate in research projects as well as in Drexel’s celebrated co-op program, which provides students with months of hands-on experience in the field before graduation.
+Undergraduates participate in research projects as well as in Drexel’s celebrated co-op program, which provides students with 18 months of hands-on professional experience in the field before graduation.

 A minor in mechanical engineering is available to students in other disciplines.
 Undergraduates can work in faculty research laboratories and, in some cases, in independent study while pursuing the degree.
 Prospective and first-year students interested in pursuing research opportunities should visit the Students Tackling Advanced Research (STAR) Scholars Program website for more information.